L-ebesgue/sparse_GPDs/README.md

-# sparse_GPDs (Under construction)
+# sparse_GPDs

-- Background

-- overview & key features of my code

-- dependency
-  - dionysus
-  - multipers
-  - and so on

-- References
-  - interval replacecement
-  - dionysus
-  - multipers
-  - boundary zigzag persistence

-- Tutorials

-- utils.py
+-  With `utils.py`, we compute GPDs of given collection of intervals.

+-  See `tutorial.ipynb` for implementations of `utils.py` with some examples.